Sign-Compute-Resolve for Tree Splitting Random Access: Preliminaries

 \end{theorem} The above result does not exactly match the achievable rate as given in\cite[Theorem~1]{nazer11compforw}, which is $\frac{1}{2} \log_2^+ \left( \frac{1}{L} + P \right)$.
 Since we will be dealing with an unknown number of active users, we use a computation rate that corresponds to $L \rightarrow \infty$ and is thus a lower bound that is valid for arbitrary number of active users.

 The proof of Theorem~\ref{th:plnc} in~\cite{nazer11compforw} is based on a random coding argument in which the code $F$ is a lattice that is obtained through Construction A, \cf~\cite{conway2013sphere}.
-As a consequence, the value of $q$ is a function of the block length $N$ and in particular it is increasing in $N$, see for instance~\cite{erez2004achieving}.
-Since our interest is in reliable communication in each slot, we will assume that $q$ is large, but finite.
-In particular, we will assume that $q$ is the smallest prime larger than $M$.
-By Bertrand's postulate \cite{hardy2008introduction} this means that we have $M<q<2M$.
-We make use of the assumption $M < q$ subsequently.
+As a consequence, the value of $q$ is a function of the block length $N$ \JGc{that satisfies $N/q\to 0$ as $N\to\infty$}, see for instance~\cite{erez2004achieving}. \JGc{We will assume that